Info-ZIP: Official betas

 The antinode.info FTP site seems to be hosting an even more cutting-edge source of info-zip utilities.
 Individual revisions are organized into folders containing files differing from the previous revision, and zip archives for sources are occasionally released.
-As of May 2023, the site provides Unzip 6.10c (rev. 25, 21 Dec 2018) and an unarchived development version of Zip 3.1e from August 2019.
+As of May 2023, the site provides Unzip 6.10c (rev. 25, 21 Dec 2018) and a loose-file development version of Zip 3.1e (rev. 21, 14 Dec 2021).
 The owner of the site, Steven Schweda, maintains these versions.
 Schweda is a member of the original info-zip team.